macmiles/sdcnd-vehicle-tracking/README.md

 ### Test Vehicle Detection Pipeline in Problematic Areas
 Now let's test to see how our vehicle tracking pipeline performs in a number of problem areas in the project video.
 I used this step to fine tune my parameters before running it on the project video.

-The first image is shows the first pass heatmap, the second image shows the final heatmap, and the third image shows our finalized bounding box.
+The first image is the first pass heatmap, the second image is the final heatmap, and the third image is our finalized bounding box.

 ```python